Complete the Diagnostic English Language Assessment (DELA) to receive a custom plan on how to enhance your English

 How to access the DELA

-The DELA will be available online from Thursday, 1 April till Sunday, 18 April.
+The DELA will be available online from Friday, 9 July till Friday, 30 July.
 You can enrol in and complete the test modules at any time during this period.
-Registration will open from 9am, Thursday, 1 April.

 When should I take it?

-We recommend taking it before commencing your first semester, and then again later in your degree, so you can track your progress.
+We recommend taking the DELA before commencing your first semester, and then again later in your degree, so you can track your progress.

 How long does it take?